-Before anything could happen, the site needed a major clean-up.
+Before any work could be done, the site needed a major clean-up.
 “It was their dump, basically,” Carter Morrish says.
 “Trees, branches, grass clippings, that sort of stuff.
 It was just a big pile of trash.”
-Both Morrish and Greenslit maintain that none of Thomas and Bell’s contouring remained.
+Both Morrish and Greenslit maintain that none of Thomas and Bell’s contouring was visible.

-Geoff Shackelford, too, saw the site beforehand, and he had a similar response.
-“I looked around, and there was enough sense of the ground to easily re-create.
+Geoff Shackelford, too, saw the site both before and after, and he had a similar response.
+“I looked around [prior to construction], and there was enough sense of the ground to easily re-create.
 It’s a shame that the execution was not better.”

 A rendering comparing the old "Lost Holes" at the Ojai Valley Inn to the newly built ones.
 Credit: Tommy Naccarato

 In reconstructing No. 3, Carter Morrish used the much-reprinted photo from Thomas’s book as his sole guide.
-“Standing where the tee box was and looking towards the mountains, it was pretty obvious where the green needed to sit, lining it up with the mountains.”
+“Standing where the tee box was and looking towards the mountains,” he explains, “it was pretty obvious where the green needed to sit, lining it up with the mountains.”

-The hole Morrish built has the basic semblance of its model, but many of the details miss the mark.
-The contouring of his green, for instance, appears to be more intricate than Thomas and Bell’s punchbowl-type original.
-Most obvious, though, is that the bunkers have far cleaner edges and simpler shapes.
+The hole Morrish built captures the basic features of the original, but some details miss the mark.
+The contouring of the green, for instance, appears to be more intricate than Thomas and Bell’s punchbowl-type creation.
+A more obvious difference is that the bunkers have far cleaner edges and simpler shapes.

-Morrish concedes this point but notes that the restored holes had to look like they belonged.
+Morrish concedes the latter point but notes that the restored holes had to look like they belonged on the modern version of the course.
 “I would have loved to copy that jagged look as much as possible, but everything else on the golf course was more manicured.
 In my opinion, it would have looked out of place to do something different.
 And the owners wanted everything to blend in and look like it had been there all the time.”

 For No. 4, Greenslit says that he and Morrish worked without historical evidence.
 “We didn’t really have anything to go by.
 And I said, just trust your architect, go build me a golf hole.”
-He and Morrish located the old teeing ground on a small promontory above the barranca, and from there, Morrish relied on his intuition.
-“It just looked like a no-brainer to stick a couple little bunkers down there on the right side—really not in play, just to help frame it,” he says.
+He and Morrish located the old teeing ground on a small promontory above the barranca.
+From there, they relied on intuition.
+“It just looked like a no-brainer to stick a couple little bunkers down there on the right side—really not in play, just to help frame it,” Morrish says.
 “And then bunkers just past the turn-point on the left to give the hole a little bit of a twist.
 I was just trying to get in Thomas’s head and try to think what he would have done.”

-But the orientation of today’s green is different, undermining the overall strategy of the hole.
-No longer are you asked from the tee whether you want to challenge the barranca for a better approach angle or to shy away from it and accept an awkward second shot.
-Now, the green receives shots best from the left.
-Well-placed (if historically inaccurate) bunkers guard that section of the fairway, but the magnificent natural hazard on which Thomas hinged his design is strategically moot.
+Still, the orientation of the new green undermines the overall strategy of the hole.
+The tee shot no longer asks whether you want to challenge the barranca for a better approach angle or to shy away from it and accept an awkward second shot.
+Today’s green receives shots most easily from the left, rewarding those who play away from the hole’s primary natural hazard.

 To this day, the Ojai Valley Inn advertises the “Lost Holes” as George Thomas originals.
-In doing so, the resort often plays fast and loose with the historical record.
-A promotional video released two years ago does not mention, for instance, that the site of Nos.
-3 and 4 had become a dump by the 1990s.
-Most disturbing, however, is this moment: “[In] 1999,… Director of Golf Mark Greenslit discovered the pre-World War II blueprints for the lost holes from George Thomas’s original design.”
+In doing so, the resort sometimes plays fast and loose with the historical record.
+A promotional video released two years ago claims that “[in] 1999,… Director of Golf Mark Greenslit discovered the pre-World War II blueprints for the lost holes from George Thomas’s original design.”

 There are no such blueprints.
-If there were, the restoration of Nos.
-3 and 4 surely would have been closer to an actual restoration.
+If there were, perhaps the recreation of Nos.
+3 and 4 would have been closer to to an actual restoration.

 Other lost holes

 To varying degrees, nearly every hole at the Ojai Valley Inn has been lost.
-At least one is completely gone.
-After the premiere of the “Lost Holes,” the resort eliminated No. 6 and built hotel rooms on the land.
-The same flurry of construction also made impossible the restoration of Thomas and Bell’s 1st (now the 10th), which ended at what became the 14th green.
+At least two are completely gone.
+After the premiere of the “Lost Holes,” the resort eliminated No. 6 and built hotel facilities on the land.
+The same construction project precluded the restoration of Thomas and Bell’s 1st hole, which played from what is now the 10th tee to the 14th green.

-While other holes at OVI have not been marred this severely, most of them have lost their strategic and aesthetic character.
-Take the current No. 4 (the former No. 13), which originally had options and angles similar to those of No. 10 at Riviera.
-The hole featured an enormous fairway with bunkers and trees interrupting the line of play down the right.
-Laying up short of these hazards led to a long, likely blind approach over a green-side bunker.
-A better spot could be found short of the bunker on the left, which offered a way around the trees and an opening into the green.
-While the old 13th at Ojai did not have the downhill drama of the 10th at Riviera, it posed similar strategic questions.
-It also had something Riviera lacked: a natural drop-off on the left that may have motivated players to bail out to poor positions on the right.
+While OVI’s other surviving original holes have not been marred this severely, most of them have lost something.
+Take the current No. 4 (the former No. 13), which once had options and angles similar to those of No. 10 at Riviera.
+The safest play off the tee—short and to the right—led to a long, likely blind approach over trees and bunkers.
+The more advantageous spot was short of the bunker on the left, where you could play around the trees and directly into an opening to the green.
+Here, the old 13th at Ojai actually had something that the 10th at Riviera lacks: a natural drop-off on the left that gave players a legitimate reason to bail out to the poor position on the right.